 If you’ll be traveling for more than a few days, keep in mind that laundry happens.
 In fact, laundry is one of our favorite things to do, when traveling, because laundry always means you’ll have clean clothes afterward!

-To do laundry, though, you need something to keep dirty clothes in, and you need something that won’t break (plastic bags are not the answer, and we’ve learned this the hard way).
+To do laundry, though, you need something to keep dirty clothes in, and you need something that won’t break (cheap and flimsy plastic bags are not the answer, and we’ve learned this the hard way).

 So, try bringing along a multi-purpose laundry bag that can bring your clothes to a laundromat or a dry cleaners, if necessary.
 We recommend a laundry bag that folds up into a compact size, like this travel laundry bag by Miamica.